Sealaska Heritage Institute Celebration

 “Sanctuary: The Power of Resonance and Ritual” is the renowned Silkroad Ensemble’s current touring program with artistic director Rhiannon Giddens, exploring how we can experience music to better understand our world, find comfort, process loss and a changing environment, and rebuild community based on our own humanity.
 Drawing from Italian tarantella, Congolese string music, Indian tabla, and American roots music, the ensemble offers a special Juneteenth program during this weekend on Tulsa’s Guthrie Green.

-Categories: Performance.
+Categories: Performances.
+Kids & Families.
 Cost: Free.
-Accessibility: Sensory Programs.
+Accessibility: Wheelchair accessible.
 Event Location: Tulsa, Oklahoma.

 Friday, June 19, 2026.